Guimpontes/Loja-virtual_Frontend/README.md

 Some features were not implemented in the project.
 I will make these implementations in the future, but you can feel free, make a copy of the project and make these    implementations.
 Here is a list of what they are.

- * Remember user in login page.
+ * Remember user on login page.

- * Forgot password in login page.
+ * Forgot password on login page.

  * Click on the product and redirect the user to a page with more product information.

+ * Pagination on home page

  * Checkout button on cart page